-So on we go with the ‘super season’ continuing apace it is time [finally!] for the first Major Championship of the year, the USPGA.
+So on we go with the ‘super season’ continuing apace it is time for the second Major Championship of the year, the USPGA.

-This year’s edition will be the 102nd playing of the Championship and the venue that gets the honour of hosting the first Major Championship to be played since lockdown and without fans is TPC Harding Pak in San Francisco, California.
+This year’s edition will be the 103rd playing of the Championship and the venue that gets the honour of hosting is the Ocean Course at Kiawah Island in South Carolina.
+Kiawah is a sea island located some 25 miles South West of Charleston.

 Allowing for the lack of recent use on tour there is an element of guess work involved as to, which type of player the event will suit, however despite stating the above I would expect European Tour players with good links form to be comfortable here as they were in 2012 and I would also expect scoring to be tougher than is it was in 2012.

 So let’s take a look at the last ten winners of the USPGA since 2010.